 Don’t Hike Alone

-You’ll probably pass other hikers along the trail and you should be fine hiking in the Grand Tetons is the main attraction.
+You’ll probably pass other hikers along the trail, and you should be fine hiking in the Grand Tetons, which is the main attraction.
 Stay alert and be aware of your surroundings.

 Wear Layers of Clothes

 On our hike, I took off almost all of our layers as we were heading up.
-However, when we reached our destination that was 9,000+ feet, I was throwing my sweatshirt back on because it was chilly.
+However, when we reached our destination, which was 9,000+ feet, I threw my sweatshirt back on because it was chilly.

 Bring Your Camera

-The views you will find along the hiking trail and at your final destination will be one you will want to capture.
-Make sure to pack your camera, double check your battery life & make sure your memory card is ready to make some memories.
+The views you will find along the hiking trail and at your final destination will be ones you will want to capture.
+Make sure to pack your camera, double-check your battery life & make sure your memory card is ready to make some memories.
 The Grand Tetons are very photogenic if you ask me…

 Now go lace up your hiking shoes and hit the hiking trails in the Grand Tetons.
 Happy Hiking!